Junior doctors and consultants to strike together

 NHS England and ministers have both said strikes by doctors are a factor in the rising number of people waiting for treatment.

-Consultants have taken part in two walkouts so far with more planned for September and October.
+Consultants have taken part in two walkouts so far.
+The BMA represents around two thirds of doctors.

 Latest figures show the hospital backlog had topped 7.5 million for the first time, meaning nearly one in seven people are on a hospital waiting list.